-- a) A summary of the written procedures concerning Domestic/Family Violence investigations, including changes since the date of the last report; - b) The status of Service compliance with the said procedures; - c) A summary of the training given to members with respect to Domestic/Family Violence; - d) A summary of the steps taken by the Service to monitor and evaluate response to Domestic/Family Violence occurrences; and e) A summary of the issues dealt with by the Domestic/Family Violence a) "...a summary of the written procedures concerning Domestic/Family Violence investigations, including changes since the date of the last report..."
+- a) A summary of the written procedures concerning domestic/family violence investigations, including changes since the date of the last report; - b) The status of Service compliance with the said procedures; - c) A summary of the training given to members with respect to domestic/family violence; - d) A summary of the steps taken by the Service to monitor and evaluate response to domestic/family violence occurrences; and - e) A summary of the issues dealt with by the domestic/family violence Coordinating Committee.

-This Board report will outline each of the above and confirm our compliance with the By-Law:
+This Board Report will outline each of the above and confirm our compliance with the By-Law.